 To promote the subject of geophysics and particularly to strengthen the relationships between geology and geophysics in the UK.
 It achieves this by holding meetings and courses, by encouraging the publication of the results of research and by such other means as are deemed appropriate to an Association by its parent societies.

-Post-Graduate Research In Progress Meeting, 2014, University of Liverpool
+Post-Graduate Research In Progress Meeting, 2015, University of Southampton.

 The BGA image competition: promoting UK geophysics.

 The competition runs every year, featuring dramatic geophysical fieldwork photos, spectacular images of numerical simulations, stimulating photos of laboratory experiments in progress, or even geophysical data overlays or drapes on topography or other surfaces.

 Top prize: £200 and a 1-year membership of one of the BGA parent societies, the Royal Astronomical Society or the Geological Society of London.
 Runner-up prize: 1-year membership of one of the parent societies.

 The 2015 winner was Matt Stringfellow, RSK with a photo of GPR survey at Didcot Power Station Cooling Tower (fish eye lens) 1 day before demolition

 No results found.
 Try to refine your search query